English Online Dictionary. What means release? What does release mean?

 release (third-person singular simple present releases, present participle releasing, simple past and past participle released)

-- To let go (of); to cease to hold or contain.
+- (transitive) To let go of; to cease to hold or contain.

-- To free or liberate; to set free.
+- (transitive) To free or liberate; to set free.

-- (law) To let go, as a legal claim; to discharge or relinquish a right to, as lands or tenements, by conveying to another who has some right or estate in possession, as when the person in remainder releases his right to the tenant in possession; to quit.
+- (transitive, law) To let go, quit (a legal claim); to discharge or relinquish a right to (lands or buildings) by conveying to another who has some right or estate in possession.

-- To loosen; to relax; to remove the obligation of.
+- (transitive) To loosen; to relax; to remove the obligation of.

-- (soccer) To set up; to provide with a goal-scoring opportunity
+- (transitive, soccer) To set up; to provide with a goalscoring opportunity.

 - (biochemistry) To set free a chemical substance.